kptdev/kpt/site/book/03-packages/01-getting-a-package.md

    contains three pieces of information:
    - `repo`: The Git repository where the package can be found
    - `directory`: The directory within the Git repository where this package can be found
    - `ref`: The Git reference for the package.
-This can be either a brach, tag, or commit SHA.
+This can be either a branch, tag, or commit SHA.
 2. The `upstreamLock` section records the upstream Git reference (exact Git SHA) that was fetched by kpt.
 This section is managed by kpt and should not be changed manually.